Marshall Field's: Suburban expansion

-Following World War II, the Merchandise Mart building was sold in 1945 to Joseph P. Kennedy, Sr., (1888–1969), significantly improving the Field Company's finances and enabling the store to cope with the post-war suburban residential and commercial boom.
+In 1945, the Merchandise Mart building was sold to Joseph P. Kennedy, Sr., significantly improving Marshall Field's finances and enabling the store to cope with the suburban residential and commercial boom following World War II.
 Marshall Field's presciently followed its customers to their new homes outwards to the suburbs, including opening a store in 1950 in partnership with pioneering suburban developer Philip M. Klutznick (a famous Jewish leader and later U.S. Secretary of Commerce) at his new Park Forest Plaza, which utilized revolutionary new concepts in land use and architecture.

-In 1956, Klutznick and Field's jointly opened Old Orchard Shopping Center in Skokie, Illinois, a center Klutznick developed on land that Field's already owned; the development included a new Field's store.
-This was followed by the 1959 opening of a Field's store in the Mayfair Mall in Wauwatosa, Wisconsin, to the northwest, and stores at later Klutznick-led shopping centers opened at Oakbrook Center in Oak Brook, Illinois, in 1962 and River Oaks Center in Calumet City, Illinois, in 1966.
+In 1956, Klutznick and Field's jointly opened Old Orchard Shopping Center in Skokie, Illinois, which Klutznick developed on land that Field's already owned; the development included a new Field's store.
+This was followed by the 1959 opening of a Field's store at the Mayfair Mall in Wauwatosa, Wisconsin, and stores at later Klutznick-led shopping centers opened at Oakbrook Center in Oak Brook in 1962 and River Oaks Center in Calumet City in 1966.

-Marshall Field's even expanded further in the Pacific Northwest, acquiring The Crescent department store in Spokane, Washington, in 1962 and in 1970, moved east with the purchase of Halle Brothers Co., a leading department store in Cleveland, Ohio.
+Marshall Field's even expanded further in the Pacific Northwest, acquiring The Crescent department store in Spokane, Washington, in 1962.
+In 1970, it moved east with the purchase of Halle Brothers Co., a leading department store in Cleveland, Ohio.
 Field's also continued to expand its hometown base in Illinois, opening a store at Woodfield Mall in Schaumburg in 1971.

-CherryVale Mall in Rockford and Hawthorn Mall in Vernon Hills followed in 1973, and stores at Water Tower Place in Chicago and Fox Valley Mall in Aurora opened in 1975.
+Marshall Field's locations at CherryVale Mall in Rockford and Hawthorn Mall in Vernon Hills followed in 1973, and stores at Water Tower Place in Chicago and Fox Valley Mall in Aurora opened in 1975.
 The suburban expansion continued in 1976 with a location at Orland Square Mall in Orland Park, followed by the Louis Joliet Mall in Joliet in 1978.
 In 1979, Marshall Field's expanded south into Texas with a store at The Galleria in Houston.

-The year 1980 saw the rapid acquisition of J.B.
-Ivey Co., a department store chain with roots in Charlotte, North Carolina, and Jacksonville, Florida; The Union Co. in Columbus, Ohio; the Lipman's stores in Portland, Oregon; and several Liberty House stores in Washington state.
-Field's existing Frederick & Nelson unit in Seattle absorbed the Lipman's and Liberty House stores under its name, but after initially merging The Union of Columbus, Ohio with its earlier Halle's stores from Cleveland, Field's decided to sell the combined chain in November 1981; the new owners quickly liquidated it.
+1980 saw the rapid acquisition of J.B.
+Ivey Co., a department store chain with roots in Charlotte, North Carolina, and Jacksonville, Florida, as well as The Union Co. in Columbus, Ohio; the Lipman's stores in Portland, Oregon; and several Liberty House stores in Washington state.
+Field's existing Frederick & Nelson unit in Seattle absorbed the Lipman's and Liberty House stores under its name, but after initially merging The Union with its earlier Halle's stores from Cleveland, it decided to sell the combined chain in November 1981; the new owners quickly liquidated it.

-The early 1980s saw slower expansion, with just two store locations in Illinois added, one in October 1980 at Spring Hill Mall in West Dundee, and one in 1981 at Stratford Square Mall in Bloomingdale.
-Another Texas store opened at the Dallas Galleria, in Dallas, Texas, in 1982.
+The early 1980s saw slower expansion, with just two store locations in Illinois added: one at Spring Hill Mall in West Dundee in October 1980, and one at Stratford Square Mall in Bloomingdale in 1981.
+Another Texas store opened at the Dallas Galleria in 1982.